php-fig/fig-standards/proposed/http-message.md

     public function getMethod();

     /**
-     * Create a new instance with the provided HTTP method.
+     * Return an instance with the provided HTTP method.
      *
      * While HTTP method names are typically all uppercase characters, HTTP
      * method names are case-sensitive and thus implementations SHOULD NOT
      * modify the given string.
      *
      * This method MUST be implemented in such a way as to retain the
-     * immutability of the message, and MUST return a new instance that has the
+     * immutability of the message, and MUST return an instance that has the
      * changed request method.
      *
      * @param string $method Case-insensitive method.